afforeroc/decimal-to-fraction/README.md

-# decimal-to-fraction
+# Decimal to rational converter
-Mini-tool that converts one decimal number to a fraction like a/b
+Mini-tool that converts a decimal number to a rational number like a/b, -a/b